romanenko/covid19-safety-information/docs/docs/chatbot-logic.md

 title: Chatbot Logic
 ---

 Now, it's time to add some code to hook up all these things together!
-You'll need a Node.js app to make a bridge between Facebook app and [Wit.ai](http://wit.ai) App.
+You'll need a Node.js app to make a bridge between Facebook app and [Wit.ai](http://wit.ai) app.

 ## Node App

-No need to worry, there is a base code in the [Glitch](https://glitch.com/~covid-19-bot-tutorial) and you can simply copy the whole project with "**Remix Project**" button and adjust it as you want.
-It is going to be a project with same code but act as a unique Application with its own set of environment variables.
+No need to worry, there is a basic project, hosted on the [Glitch](https://glitch.com/~covid-19-bot-tutorial), and you can simply copy the whole project with "**Remix Project**" button and adjust it as you want.
+It will create a duplicate project with same code but acting as a unique application with its own configuration.

 ![../static/img/article/Screen_Shot_2020-10-25_at_5.21.47_PM.png](../static/img/article/Screen_Shot_2020-10-25_at_5.21.47_PM.png)

-It is a relatively simple Node.js app, which acts as a server to respond to requests, coming from the Facebook App.
+It is a relatively simple Node.js app, acting as a Web server to respond to requests, coming from the Facebook app.
 It handles two types of requests:

 - `GET /webhook` — to setup and verify a webhook URL
 - `POST /webhook` — to receive, process and respond to incoming messages

+It also uses Facebook Messenger Platform's [Send API](https://developers.facebook.com/docs/messenger-platform/reference/send-api/) to send messages back to the user.

 The app consists of four main modules:

 ### app.js - App entry point

-This is where Express server and [Wit.ai](http://wit.ai) connection sets up and main two webhook request handlers are implemented.
+This is where [Express.js](https://expressjs.com) server and [Wit.ai](http://wit.ai) client sets up and main two webhook request handlers are implemented.

 The most notable part is the message handler code: